 Hepatitis is mostly caused by infectious pathogenes such as schistosoma, type B or C Hepatitis, or by hepa-toxic substances such as alcohol and fat.
 These pathogenes can cause serious fibrosis in liver tissues such as cirrhosis and hepatocellular carcinoma (liver cancer).

-GenePred’s founders decided to use the research on schistosoma to find and patent genetic markers linked to cirrhosis and hepatocellular carcinoma caused by Type C Hepatitis (HCV).
-The study showed that ACUTE LIVER FIBROSIS CAUSED BY HCV INVOLVED the expression of several genetic polymorphisms.
-Today, GenePred, in partnership with the UMR 906, identified A PANEL OF MORE THAN 40 GENETIC MARKERS TO PREDICT ACUTE LIVER FIBROSES.
+Bilhi Genetics’ founders decided to use their research on schistosoma to find and patent genetic markers linked to cirrhosis and hepatocellular carcinoma caused by Type C Hepatitis (HCV).
+The study showed that ACUTE LIVER FIBROSIS CAUSED BY HCV involved the expression of several genetic polymorphisms.
+Today, Bilhi Genetics, in partnership with the UMR 906, identified A PANEL OF MORE THAN 40 GENETIC MARKERS TO PREDICT ACUTE LIVER FIBROSIS.